codedemonuk/policy-review-2021/src/index.md

 Once all modules tested and signed-off by Service Heads ‘live’ system will be migrated to MS Azure.
 This front loads the project, once testing is completed and signed–off it will be relatively straight forward to move the ‘live’ system.
 Key will be in the testing.
 Uniform is a large system used by 5 service departments and resourcing testing will be key, all services must sign-off before migrating ‘live’ system.
-There may be a requirement for a project manager?
-This is more for information than for the report.
-Depending on buy in from Service Heads and resourcing both within IDS and the Service Units.
 A realistic estimated target date would be Q3/Q4 2022/23.

 Civica Open Revenues,  Council Tax, Housing Benefits, NNDR.